2021 Boston Red Sox season: Game 4

 Houston won Game 4, 9–2, powered by a seven-run ninth inning to even the series, 2–2.
 Nick Pivetta started for Boston and Zack Greinke started for Houston.
 The Astros took an early 1–0 lead via a solo home run by Alex Bregman with two outs in the top of the first.
 In the bottom of the first, Rafael Devers walked with two outs, then Xander Bogaerts homered to give the Red Sox a 2–1 lead.
 Greinke left with one out in the bottom of the second, having allowed two runs on one hit and three walks; he did not strike out a batter.
 Christian Arroyo hit a one-out triple in the bottom of the fourth, but the Red Sox were unable to score him.
 Bogaerts hit a one-out double in the bottom of the fifth and was also left stranded.
 Pivetta left after the fifth inning, having allowed one run on two hits and two walks; he struck out three.
-José Altuve tied the game, 2–2, with a home run off of Garrett Whitlock to lead off the eighth inning.
+Jose Altuve tied the game, 2–2, with a home run off of Garrett Whitlock to lead off the eighth inning.
 Nate Eovaldi came in to pitch the top of the ninth, and Carlos Correa led off with a double over Hunter Renfroe in right field.
 With two outs, Jason Castro singled to drive in Correa and give the Astros a 3–2 lead.
 Houston was able to load the bases, and Boston brought in Martín Pérez.
 Michael Brantley hit his first pitch for a double that scored three runs, giving Houston a 6–2 lead.
-A single by Yordan Álvarez plated another run, making it 7–2.
+A single by Yordan Alvarez plated another run, making it 7–2.
 Correa, batting for the second time in the inning, hit a ball fielded by Pérez that was thrown away for an error, allowing another run to score, and a single by Kyle Tucker drove in the Astros' seventh and final run of the inning.
 Houston closer Ryan Pressly came in to pitch the bottom of the ninth; he allowed two singles, but prevented Boston from scoring as Houston evened the series.